-The Bible tells us that God has rescued a multitude of the human race from the penalty of their sins.
-In order to perform that work, Christ, the second Person of the Trinity, took upon Himself human nature through the miracle of the virgin birth, and was born into the human race as any normal child is born.
+The Bible teaches that God has rescued a multitude of the human race from the penalty of their sins.
+In order to perform that work, Christ, the second Person of the trinity, took upon Himself human nature (through the miracle of the virgin birth) and was born into the human race as any normal child is born.
 God thus became incarnate, became one of us.
-Jesus then lived a perfectly sinless life among men as the representative of His people, placed Himself before His own law, and suffered in His own Person the penalty that God had prescribed for sin.
-In His sinless life He kept perfectly the law of God that Adam had broken, and so earned perfect righteousness for His people and thereby earned for them the right to enter heaven.
-What He suffered, as a Person of infinite value and dignity, was a just equivalent of what His people would have suffered in an eternity in hell.
+Jesus lived a perfectly sinless life among men as the representative of His people, placed Himself under His own law, and suffered in His own Person the penalty that God had prescribed for sin.
+In His sinless life He perfectly kept the law of God that Adam had broken and so earned perfect righteousness for His people and the right for them to enter heaven.
+What He suffered as a Person of infinite value and dignity was a just equivalent of what His people would have suffered in an eternity in hell.
 In this manner He freed His people from the law of sin and death.
-And as the fruits of that redemptive work are applied to those who have been given to the Son by the Father, they are said to be regenerated by the Holy Spirit, that is, to be made alive spiritually, to be born again.
+As the fruits of that redemptive work are applied to those who have been given to the Son by the Father, they are said to be regenerated by the Holy Spirit, that is, made alive spiritually, or born again.

-Paul expresses this broad truth when in the Epistle to the Romans he says:

-"Therefore, as through one man sin entered into the world, and death through sin, and so death passed unto all men, for that all sinned ...
-But no as the trespass, so also is the free gift.
-For if by the trespass of the one many died, much more did the grace of God, and the gift of the one man, Jesus Christ, abound unto the many ... so then as through one trespass the judgment came unto all men to condemnation, even so through the one act of righteousness the free gift came unto all men to justification to life.
-For as through the one's disobedience the many were made sinners, even so through the obedience of the one shall the many be made righteous" (Rom.
+Paul expresses this broad truth in the epistle to the Romans when he says, "Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned....
+But not as the offence, so also is the free gift.
+For if through the offence of one many be dead, much more the grace of God, and the gift by grace, which is by one man, Jesus Christ, hath abounded unto many....
+Therefore as by the offence of one judgment came upon all men to condemnation; even so by the righteousness of one the free gift came upon all men unto justification of life.
+For as by one man's disobedience many were made sinners, so by the obedience of one shall many be made righteous" (Rom.
 5:12-19).

 Unless one sees that contrast between the first and the second Adam, he will never understand the Christian system.

-And writing to the saints that were at Ephesus, Paul said, "And you did he make alive, when ye were dead through your trespasses and sins."
-And he goes on to say that we:

-"...were by nature children of wrath, even as the rest, but God, being rich in mercy for his great love wherewith he loved us, even when we were dead through our trespasses, made us alive together with Christ (by grace have ye been saved), and raised us up with him, and made us to sit with him in the heavenly places, in Christ Jesus: that in the ages to come he might show the exceeding riches of his grace in kindness toward us in Christ Jesus: for by grace have ye been saved through faith, and that not of yourselves, it is the gift of God, not of works, that no man should glory.
-For we are his workmanship, created in Christ Jesus for good works, which God afore prepared that we should walk in them."
-(Eph.
-2:1-10)
+Writing to the saints that were at Ephesus, Paul said, "And you hath he quickened [made alive], who were dead in trespasses and sins."
+The Ephesian Christians "...were by nature the children of wrath, even as others.
+But God, who is rich in mercy, for his great love wherewith he loved us, Even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;) And hath raised us up together, and made us sit together in heavenly places in Christ Jesus: That in the ages to come he might show the exceeding riches of his grace in his kindness toward us through Christ Jesus.
+For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.
+For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them" (Eph.
+2:1-10).